Neurosurgery Courses and Symposia

 • Registration Link: Coming Soon!

-• Date: Stay tuned for 2026 announcement
+• Date: Stay tuned for the 2027 Chicago Symposium on Trauma announcement

-• Program Manager: Daniel Nava (dnava@uchicagomedicine.org)
+• Program Manager: Sharnae Phagan